wdporter/i-am-that-vuepress/48-awareness-is-free/readme.md

 Man becomes what he believes himself to be.
 Abandon all ideas about yourself and you will find yourself to be the pure witness, beyond all that can happen to the body or the mind.

-**Q:**&ensp;If I become anything I think myself to be, and I start thinking that I am the Supreme Reälity, will not my Supreme Reälity remain a mere idea?
+**Q:**&ensp;If I become anything I think myself to be, and I start thinking that I am the Supreme Reality, will not my Supreme Reality remain a mere idea?

 **M:**&ensp;First reach that state and then ask the question.